MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 The `Order` setting of &ndash;1 causes the `Image` element to be displayed first in each of the nested `FlexLayout` views regardless of its position within the children collection.
 The `AlignSelf` property of `Center` causes the `Image` to be centered within the `FlexLayout`.
 This overrides the setting of the `AlignItems` property, which has a default value of `Stretch`, meaning that the `Label` and `Button` children are stretched to the full width of the `FlexLayout`.

 Within each of the three `FlexLayout` views, a blank `Label` precedes the `Button`, but it has a `Grow` setting of 1.
-This means that all the extra vertical spae is allocated to this blank `Label`, which effectively pushes the `Button` to the bottom.
+This means that all the extra vertical space is allocated to this blank `Label`, which effectively pushes the `Button` to the bottom.

 <a name="bindable-properties" />

-## The six bindable properties
+## The bindable properties in detail

 Now that you've seen some common applications of `FlexLayout`, the properties of `FlexLayout` can be explored in more detail.
-`FlexLayout` defines six bindable properties that you set on the `FlexLayout` itself, either in code or XAML, but the `Position` property is not covered in this article.
+`FlexLayout` defines six bindable properties that you set on the `FlexLayout` itself, either in code or XAML, to control orientatin and alignment.
+(One of these properties, [`Position`](xref:Xamarin.Forms.FlexLayout.Position), is not covered in this article.)

-You can experiment wih the five remaining bindable properties using the **Experiment** page of the **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample.
+You can experiment with the five remaining bindable properties using the **Experiment** page of the **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample.
 This page allows you to add or remove children from a `FlexLayout` and to set combinations of the five bindable properties.
 All the children of the `FlexLayout` are `Label` views of various colors and sizes, with the `Text` property set to a number corresponding to its position in the `Children` collection.

 When the program starts up, five `Picker` views display the default values of these five `FlexLayout` properties.
 The `FlexLayout` towards the bottom of the screen contains three children: